soulthanzacki/datalabs_de_techtest/README.md

 There are two separate Docker Compose files created in this project, as described below:

- 1. **'airflow'** - Handles the orchestration and scheduling of data pipelines.
+ 1. **`airflow`** - Handles the orchestration and scheduling of data pipelines.
- 2. **'postgres'** - Acts as the local database for data extraction.
+ 2. **`postgres`** - Acts as the local database for data extraction.

  Both services are built separately to simulate a real-world scenario where each tool runs on a different machine or environment.
-They are connected through a **Docker Networks** named **'maindb_network'**, which enables communication between the containers.
+They are connected through a **Docker Networks** named **`maindb_network`**, which enables communication between the containers.
  Since the network is hosted by the PostgreSQL service, it must be started **before** the Airflow service.

 To launch all Docker Compose services at once, go to the project directory and execute these commands in the given order: